crisfeim/crisfe.im/content/writing/dev/2025/when-abstractions-are-worth-it/index.md

 </div>
 </div>

-You may think this is a somewhat convoluted example — and you’d be right.
+You may think this is a somewhat contrived example — and you’d be right.
 However, it’s a historical case that justifies the point.

 A more common scenario is migrating from `Alamofire` to `URLSession`.
 In recent years, `URLSession` has become powerful enough to cover the vast majority of use cases without relying on a third-party framework.
 If you had decoupled your `Alamofire` logic behind an abstraction, the migration would be just as simple: